Daily Quizzes

 This law not only explained the motion of objects on Earth but also described the orbits of the planets and the motion of celestial bodies, providing a universal framework for understanding gravity.

 While Newton’s laws worked well for most practical purposes, they could not explain certain phenomena, such as the motion of Mercury's orbit or the bending of light around massive objects.
-This led to Albert Einstein’s theory of general relativity, proposed in 1915, which revolutionized our understanding of gravity.
+This led to Albert Einstein’s theory of general relativity, proposed in 1915, which revolutionised our understanding of gravity.

 Most of the gravitational phenomena continue to be based on the law of gravitation as formulated by Newton.
-But another one that should also be learned is the acceleration due to gravity (g), which refers to how objects fall on earth due to the influence of gravity.
+But another one that should also be learned is the acceleration due to gravity (g), which refers to how objects fall on Earth due to the influence of gravity.

 It is the rate at which objects accelerate when they fall towards Earth under the influence of gravity.
 It is represented by 'g' and is approximately 9.8 m/s² near the Earth's surface.
 This means that every second, the velocity of a falling object increases by 9.8 meters per second.
 All objects experience the same acceleration due to gravity, regardless of their mass, when air resistance is not considered.